restatedev/vercel-ai/README.md

 ### Register the AI SDK agents at Restate

-The simplest was is the UI, which is at [http://localhost:9070](http://localhost:9070).
+The simplest way to register new services is the UI, which is at [http://localhost:9070](http://localhost:9070).
-See screenshots below for walkthrough.
+See the screenshots below for a walkthrough.

-If you have the [CLI installed](), you can also simply call `restate deployments register http://localhost:3000/restate/v1 --use-http1.1`
+If you have the [CLI installed](https://restate.dev/get-restate/), you can also simply call `restate deployments register http://localhost:3000/restate/v1 --use-http1.1`

-**Bear in mind replacing *localhost* with *host.docker.internal* if you docker distribution requires that**.
+**Bear in mind that you need to replace *localhost* with *host.docker.internal*, if your docker distribution requires that**.

 ![Screenshot of Restate service registration UI](doc/img/registration.png)